 - Projects are typically 3-4 years in duration but projects up to 5 years will be considered

-A workshop for the call was held on 3 June 2014 in London to provide an opportunity for applicants to:
+A workshop for the call will be held on 7 May 2015 in London to provide an opportunity for applicants to:

 - understand the DRINC research challenges and assessment process